“Papa, mama, I want to go for my dreams.” If your child says this to you, what would be your response to them?

 Star Report: Where children grade and assess themselves

 Unlike other schools where teachers assess children against a checklist and report them to parents, Dreamkids students are taught to evaluate their own learning.
-Each child is given a star report and each term, they will assess on the tasks in the report.
+Each child is given a star report and each term, they will assess the tasks in the report.
 If they can fulfil a task, they put a star next to it.

 Both founders affirm that when children evaluate themselves, they are more empowered and motivated to take learning into their own hands.
 It also makes them feel good about themselves Their sense of self-worth will be built upon what they can do, and not based on another person or not by comparison.

 “The more stars they put down, they feel good about themselves.
-I think it’s important because we have to teach our kids to reflect upon their own action.
+I think it’s important because we have to teach our kids to reflect upon their own actions.
 We find this to be seriously lacking in Singapore.”
 Dawn elaborates.